mde/ejs/README.md

 .....
 ```

-Geddy generators handle plural inflections for model and controller names. ex: 'person' to 'people'
+Geddy generators handle plural inflections for model and controller names (e.g., "person" to "people").
 To read about the model properties argument jump to [Model properties](#model-properties)

 ### Model properties